theprimarybrain/theprimarybrain.github.io/_posts/2021-05-11-Watermelon-Toddler-School-Activities.md

 ![WatermelonToddler]({{ site.github.url }}/assets/img/Toddler-Watermelon-Sort.jpg)

 Your little ones will love this hands-on science activity where they get to touch and feel all the parts of the watermelon with this dissection activity.
-As they take apart the piece of watermelon to separate you can talk to them about the different parts all while teaching them some new vocabulary.
-I’ll warn you this activity is a bit sticky!
+This activity did get a bit sticky, so it is best completed outside.
+As your child takes apart the pieces of watermelon, talk about the different parts they find inside.

 I hope you found some great ideas to use at home with your little ones!
 If you want to make teaching your toddler super simple this week, then check out my [Watermelon Toddler Unit](https://www.teacherspayteachers.com/Product/Toddler-School-Lesson-Plans-Watermelon-Theme-Activities-Homeschool-Classroom-4762010?st=de9cd60d8dfd70334033c279f463c701&utm_source=PB%20Blog&utm_campaign=Watermelon%20Toddler%20School%20) for 5 complete lesson plans and all the printables you need.
 I hope you enjoy every minute of playing, learning and having fun with your toddler!